ponmalarselvi/lms-admin-rest-service/README.md

     management.metrics.export.datadog.enabled=true
     management.trace.http.enabled=true

+  Let's have a look at some available endpoints, most of which were available in 1.x already.Also, some endpoints have been added, some removed and some have been restructured:
   - /auditevents lists security audit-related events such as user login/logout.
 Also, we can filter by principal or type among other fields.
   - /beans returns all available beans in our BeanFactory.
 Unlike /auditevents, it doesn't support filtering.
   - /conditions, formerly known as /autoconfig, builds a report of conditions around autoconfiguration.